balong-toolkit/docs/README.md

 at^reset
 ```

-And after that put it back into dev mode.
+And after that put it back into debugging mode.

 Now, look for serial device that is printing out messages like these: